rachelesmee/website/foss4gukonline2020/sessions.md

-_This is the provisional listing of sessions (in alpha order by lead presenter) for FOSS4G UK Online 2020 - the full programme will be released soon.
-In the meantime the listings below are subject to change over the coming weeks._
+_This is the listing of sessions (in alpha order by lead presenter) for FOSS4G UK Online 2020.
+Check the programme on the day for any last-minute changes - the schedule is [here](https://uk.osgeo.org/foss4gukonline2020/programme.html)._

+Times and rooms are listed against each presenter (for lightning talks, the time indicated is the session, not individual presenter):
+* 🐦 Nightingale
+* 🛰️ Sentinel
+* ⛵ Mercator

 # Improving severe-weather resilience for Mongolian and Kyrgyz herding communities using earth observation imagery (presentation)

-Alison Hopkin, Deimos Space UK
+Alison Hopkin, Deimos Space UK: 🐦 14:10

 _SIBELIUs uses an Open Data Cube to provide improved pasture monitoring capabilities in Mongolia and Kyrgyzstan to support their herding communities._